The Math Handbook for Students with Math Difficulties, Dyscalculia, Dyslexia or ADHD

 Students will gain more confidence in mathematics, become more independent and produce better results.
 This book will provide them with an opportunity to experience success and maintain a positive attitude towards math.
 It is suitable to be used in combination with Educational Therapy or remedial intervention in Math that students with dyscalculia or Math difficulties need.
 An assessment conducted by a psychologist is essential and early interventions are most effective.

 • Please note that the ePub edition of The Math Handbook for tablets and mobile devices may not appear as well organized since the material doesn't always appear together on a single page as in the print edition.
-Therefore, we recommend the print editions for the students.
+Therefore, we recommend the print edition for students.

 The concepts in The Math Handbook for Students with Math Difficulties, Dyscalculia, Dyslexia or ADHD range from beginning math (basic addition) all the way up to some simple algebra concepts.
 In particular, the visual explanations of infrequently used concepts such as multiplying fractions or dividing decimals would be useful for high schoolers who once knew how to do the proper calculations but have forgotten.
 It would be valuable as a reference tool for any child who needs additional math help and would be useful for many years.
 Read more at website below...